Introduction

 - the first recipient output is then spent like an ordinary KCC20 branch to a different pubkey owner

-- once the requested mint exceeds the remaining allowance, the mint is rejected
+- once the requested mint exceeds the remaining issuance allowance, the mint is rejected

 At a high level, this is the example that shows covenant composition: one covenant carries the token state, while another covenant governs issuance policy for that token.